Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/usa-west-hollywood/index.md

 **Changing Technological Landscape**.
 How will the city deal with the rise of generative AI given limited city resources?

+## Urban Systems Profiles

+Additional explorations undertaken by students in Cornell Tech's [Urban Systems](https://classes.cornell.edu/browse/roster/FA24/class/INFO/5410) course build on this case study.
+During this course, taken by students in [Urban Tech concentration](https://tech.cornell.edu/programs/masters-programs/jacobs-technion-cornell-dual-ms-urban-tech/) in their first semester, students explore two types of urban systems—"hard" and "soft"—and emergent urban dynamics arising at the intersection of these systems.

+- [**West Hollywood’s Soft System: The City as a Business**](./atlas_weho.pdf): Focuses on West Hollywood's vendor-driven model for executing smart city initiatives.
+Discusses procurement strategies, smart bus shelter prototypes, and governance structures while addressing the role of AI and transparency in digital contracts and urban planning.

+- [**Emergence and Dynamics in West Hollywood Smart City Projects**](./weho_emergence.pdf): Analyzes the digital and physical systems in West Hollywood, including smart bus shelters and augmented reality projects like the Body Politic.
+Highlights challenges such as public resistance, lack of engagement, and ambitious digital master planning efforts emphasizing civic participation and cultural identity.

 ## References

 ---